UnibaGEO/UGLC_point/README.md

 - <b> COUNTRY: </b> the content of this field represents the country where the event was located (where missing it was derived using its coordinates

-- <b> ACCURACY: </b> the content of this field represents the precision in meters of the relative deviation of the georeferenced point from the actual landslide (if there is one)
+- <b> ACCURACY: </b> the content of this field represents the precision in meters of the relative deviation of the georeferenced point from the actual landslide (if there is one), where the NaN values are represented by the value -99999

 - <b> START DATE: </b> the contents of this field represent the date of the event (if specified exactly in the source dataset)